Home Page

 Email: Click to use our secure email form.

-For generations, Palomar has greeted visitors with breathtaking mountain scenery, meadows sprinkled with wildflowers, and an amazing array of wildlife.
+For generations, Palomar has greeted visitors with breathtaking mountain scenery, meadows sprinkled with wildflowers, an amazing array of wildlife – and dark starry skies overhead!

 Lucky visitors may spot dear, fox, coyote, wild turkeys, hundred of species of birds including owls, hawks and eagles.
 Palomar Mountain boasts one of the most unique and bio-diverse regions in Southern California.